-You CAN just serge/overlock the neckband on now.
+You CAN just serge/overlock the neckband on now it is pinned.
 But I found this to be tricky.
-You need about 8 hands, and I tended to find that I missed bits out or didn’t quite catch all 3 layers of the fabric in places.
-So I now advise that you sew the neckband on first.
+You need about 8 hands free, and I tended to find that I missed bits out or didn’t quite catch all 3 layers of the fabric in places.
+So I advise that you sew the neckband on first, especially if you are just beginning to learn how to sew knits together.
 If you don’t have an overlocker/serger this is how you would be attaching the neckband anyway.

 Starting just in front of one of the pins, use a stretch stitch or zigzag stitch to sew all three layers (2 neckband and 1 garment) together.
 You will need to pull the neckband taut to match the garment as you go.
 Which is where quartering and pinning really helps, as it makes sure that you do this more evenly.
 Go slowly, ensuring all 3 layers are sewn together.